 B&R merged in 1996 with BeurS, a smaller Rotterdam based society founded in 1983, in what is now known as B&R Beurs.
 There used to be quite some friction/competition between the two societies, it took some time for them to completely merge.
 Beurs was known for the yearly event called the ”Beursdag”, which was held in the 90’s.
 It was very similar to, but much bigger than, the yearly symposium with important speakers from the financial world.

 Everything went smoothly, but shortly after the merger in 1999, legislation surrounding unsupervised investment funds changed after scandals and fraud at other organizations, limiting the maximum amount of members and money invested.
 This almost led to termination of B&R Beurs.

 Under governmental pressure the model of B&R Beurs was revised and the members started to invest through investment groups.
 Some of the early investment groups are still active today, among Borsa Valori, Merx and CFQ.
 Other student investment societies in the Netherlands vaporized and B&R Beurs became the only student investment society.
 In 2008 the legendary ”Beursdag” was revitalized by organizing the now yearly Symposium.

 Rapid growth of the society started again in 2011.
 The number of member increased ever since with more than 100 new members per year, with a new record in 2013-2014 academic year of 319 members.
 The organization became more proffesional by the day.
 Also investment societies became more popular amongst students again, resulting in the establishment of B&R Eindhoven in 2016.
-In the 2016-2017 academic year B&R Beurs had almost 1000 members.
+As of the 2017-2018 academic year B&R Beurs surpassed the 1000 member mark!